B2B Customer Retention Strategies

 When should you begin the renewal process?

-If your customer Consultant is doing something right, then they should have frequent conversations with your clients.
-During these conversations, your CSM should periodically mention renewal times and when their contract or subscription is set to expire.
+If your customer consultant is doing something right, then they should have frequent conversations with your clients.
+During these conversations, your consultant should periodically mention renewal times and when their contract or subscription is set to expire.

 Ideally, you should remind your customers when it’s time to renew 90 days, 60 days, and 30 days out from the expiration date.